Jump: Search:

 Setting the tabbed interface option in Microsoft Access 2007

-Datasheet Filtering by Drop Down List of Values
+#7: Datasheet Multi-Select from Drop Down List of Values

 As long as filtering is allowed, your datasheets have a dropdown on the column header to let users see a list of values and select one or a subsets to view.
 There's no longer a need to write a series of OR statements in SQL WHERE clauses--users can just filter interactively.